jribble/grunt-jasmine-node-coverage/README.md

 See the [jasmine docs](http://jasmine.github.io/2.4/node.html#section-Configuration) for more information on the supported configuration.

-The `reporters` property allows the one of the following properties:
+The `reporters` property allows the following properties:

 * `spec`: used to configure the [Jasmine spec reporter](https://github.com/bcaudan/jasmine-spec-reporter).
 * `teamcity` set it to `true` in order to use [Jasmine Reporters - TeamCityReporter](https://github.com/larrymyers/jasmine-reporters).
+* `junitXml` set it to a object to use [Jasmine Reporters - JUnitXmlReporter](https://github.com/larrymyers/jasmine-reporters).
+See the jasmine-reporters documentation for additional configuration options.

 If `teamcity` reporter is set `spec` reporter will be disabled and `teamcity` reporter will be added to the coverage reporters as well.